 The IT infrastructure can be seen as the nerve system of an organization and the main job of IT Management is to coordinate these complex structures.
 Our department is in charge for the IT systems which support the processes of the production engineering at all domestic and international locations of the Mercedes Car Group.
 My job during the first project assignment was to be the project coordinator for the redesign of a specific software module of one of our IT systems.
 Graduates should bring a good knowledge about general software design, IT infrastructures and how data can be exchanged between different IT systems.
 It is also important that graduates have good communication and presentation skills to be able to moderate meetings with other teams effectively and explain complex topics in an understandable way.

 You have already helped to organize a trainee forum*.
 Why did you join the organisation team of this event?

 During our first training module we already learned that it is crucial to get familiar with “leaving your comfort zone”.
 This means to be open for things or situations and overcome your own insecurities.
 Organizing a trainee forum was a perfect chance for me to leave my personal comfort zone in different ways (for example approaching leaders and motivate them for participation at the forum).
 I really enjoyed organizing this event with two other trainees on our own responsibility.
 It’s a perfect chance for every trainee to step up, grow personally and show commitment.

 What is your personal advice for students/graduates interested in joining Daimler?

 My personal advice: Trust your gut feeling, apply for the job and just be yourself.

-Editor’s note: The CAReer forums are events that CAReer trainees organize for their fellow trainees.
+Editor’s note: The trainee forums are events that trainees organize for their fellow trainees.
 The agenda includes topics like expert talks and plant visits.